ssh-keyz/wwwllm/readme.md

 ## Description

 wwwllm is a Chrome extension that allows users to chunk the text content of any web page into smaller, manageable pieces.
-It processes the text using a sophisticated regex pattern and provides the chunks as a downloadable text file.
+It processes the text using a sophisticated regex pattern and provides the chunks as a downloadable text file, perfect for training or instructing LLMs.

 ## Features